byung806/RunwayContentCreator/README.md

 This tool allows you to create content for Runway, the mobile STEM app.
 It uploads content to the Firestore /content collection.

-## Installation
+## Installation & Setup

-To get started, run the following command to install the necessary dependencies:
+Install dependencies:
 ```
 npm install
 ```

+Upload `serviceAccountKey.json` inside `src/app`.

 ## Usage

-To start the development server, run the following command:
+Run the command below to get started:
 ```
 npm run dev
 ```

+Then, navigate to `localhost:3000` in any browser.